Rajhrad Abbey – A Literary Reliquary

 Looking across the abbey courtyard.

-Santini-Aichel’s mark is still seen in the abbey to this day through the visible mix of Baroque and Gothic styles, a hallmark of the famed architect.
+Santini-Aichel’s influence is still evident in the abbey today, most notably in the visible mix of Baroque and Gothic styles that became a hallmark of his work.

-The abbey’s monastery was abolished in 1950 and the building given to the Czechoslovak army for a period of time while other parts of the structure were put to use for crop storage.
+The monastery was abolished in 1950, and the building was handed over to the Czechoslovak army for a period, while other parts of the structure were used for crop storage.
+Following the fall of socialism, the Benedictine order returned to the abbey in the 1990s.
+Since then, constant repairs and restorations have been carried out on the buildings.

-The Museum of Literature, an arm of the Brno Regional Museum, has kept its seat at the abbey since 2005.
-This collection comprises significant Moravian literary works spanning the 9th to the 20th centuries.
+The Museum of Literature, an arm of the Brno Regional Museum, has been housed at the abbey since 2005.
+Its collection comprises significant Moravian literary works spanning the 9th to the 20th centuries.

 IMG_8119